-- The learning objectives spell out the tasks the learners will be able to perform after they finish the learning process.
+The learning objectives spell out the tasks the learners will be able to perform after they finish the learning process.

     - The performance test requires the learners to perform the task or activity to standards.

-- The learning steps show how to perform a task.
+    - The learning or performance steps show how to perform a task.
 If the performance is mostly cognitive in nature, then use Cognitive Task Analysis.

     - The entry behaviors describe what the learners must know before entering the training process.
 Just as a college requires certain standards to be met in order to enroll, a learning process should require a base level of knowledge, skills, and attitudes (KSA).

     - Finally, the learning process is sequenced and structured in an orderly fashion to provide the best opportunity for learning that will lead to performance.

     Note how this design process builds on the outputs of the Backwards Planning Model that was captured in the Analysis Phase:

     The model below shows an example of linking the analysis outputs with the design outputs:

     The backwards planning model can also be shown with a Concept or Mind Map that allows you to show several performance requirements (known as “branches”).
 The example below shows four branches to meet the business need or objective.
 Note that when you complete one branch, you can add other branches to it.
 This mapping process allows you to show the program outline in a visual manner.

     Each branch should identify the: